hrjayasuryasingh9/PRODIGY_WD_01/README.md

 - **Fixed Navigation**: The navigation menu is fixed and remains visible as the user scrolls through the page.

 ## Acknowledgments
-- Thanks to SkillCraft Technologies for the internship opportunity.
+- Thanks to ProDigy InfoTech for the internship opportunity.
 - Inspiration for the design and functionality was drawn from modern web design principles and practices.
-- Guidance and support from the SkillCraft Technologies development tea.
+- Guidance and support from the ProDigy InfoTech development tea.

 ## View My Website Here: https://hrjayasuryasingh9.github.io/PRODIGY_WD_01/Task-1